-- Write two-three versions of your thesis and choose the best one
+- Write two to three versions of your thesis and choose the best one.

-- Share your thesis with a neutral person to get a straightforward outcome
+- Share your thesis with a neutral person—to get a different point of view.

-- Discuss your thesis with others; sometimes people have good ideas
+- Discuss your thesis with others; they might have good ideas as well.

-- It should appear in your introduction and be restated in conclusion
+- It should appear in your introduction, and be restated in your conclusion.

 Research Paper Title Page